How The Story Of Beer Is The Story Of America

 "The lyrics of the song tell the story of a man who goes out drinking in a bar and sings about how he prefers his Budweiser to his wife, because his beer does not talk back to him," McCulla says.
 "But the song concludes with his wife pouring him a schooner of Budweiser at home so he does not need to drink elsewhere."

 You can't truly tell the American story of beer, though, without talking about immigration.
-More than a million German immigrants came to the U.S. in the second half of the 1800s — and they were beer drinkers.
+More than 1 million German immigrants came to the U.S. in the second half of the 1800s — and they were beer drinkers.

 "They brought new kinds of brewing yeast, they brought different kinds of brewing methods, and suddenly they produced this lager beer — a very light, crisp brew that became very popular with Americans," McCulla says.

 Those immigrants transformed the kind of beer Americans drink and established a new industry in the process.
 The drink evolved from heavy, English-style ales to the cold, quaffable style that's common today.
-And instead of home brews, by 1900 many cities had entire neighborhoods full of breweries.
+And instead of homebrews, by 1900 many cities had entire neighborhoods full of breweries.

-McCulla says one of the most interesting aspects of the story of American beer is that it has come full circle: from the early days of home brews, to mass-produced beer, through the crash of Prohibition and back to a resurgence of microbreweries.
+McCulla says one of the most interesting aspects of the story of American beer is that it has come full circle: from the early days of homebrews to mass-produced beer, through the crash of Prohibition and back to a resurgence of microbreweries.

 "We now have so many breweries in this country, we have exceeded the pre-Prohibition number of breweries," McCulla says.
 "We have reached over 5,000 breweries at this point, so it's truly the golden age to be a beer drinker."